Dapo-Obembe/swiftpress/README.md

 ## Installation & Updates Guides (2 methods)

-A): Download the latest release, upload and activate on your WordPress site (Recommended).
+Download the latest release, upload and activate on your WordPress site (Recommended).
+You also get updates when they are made.

-B): Install via GitHub Updater plugin by following the guide below:

-1. Install GitHub Updater: Download from: https://github.com/afragen/github-updater Or install via WP CLI: `wp plugin install github-updater --activate`
-2. Upload/Install this theme to WordPress via the Install Theme tab on Github Updater.
-Use `https://github.com/Dapo-Obembe/swiftpress` Branch is main.
-3. Updates appear automatically in WordPress admin whenener there are any.

 Documentation: Visit `https://www.swiftpresstheme.com` (Will soon be live).